How to Grow Pomegranate

 Personally, late winter is the most important period for pomegranate plant care.

-Regardless if you are growing pomegranate as decorative plant, or as fence or for fruits (or combined), in late winter, pomegranate trees are still dormant.
+Regardless if you are growing pomegranates as a decorative plant, as a fence, or for fruits (or combined), in late winter, pomegranate trees are still dormant.

-First thing to do is to clean the soil from weeds, dried leaves and other debris as much as possible.
+The first thing to do is to clean the soil of weeds, dried leaves, and other debris as much as possible.

 After cleaning, add some dried manure and balanced NPK fertilizer.
 Amounts depend on the size and age of the plant.